Do You Keep Track?

 Having a simple ride log/service sheet is a great way to keep track of your machine’s maintenance and stay ahead of any potential problems.
 Another awesome device to pick up for your machine is an hour meter.
 Hour meters are great since they only record actual engine running time, which gives you a more realistic time value than estimating how long your engine ran while you were out on your ride.

 I wanted to share with you the log I use to keep track of the time I put on my bikes.
-Click the link below to download a free copy.
+Click this link to download a free copy.
 I have set up three versions, one for Excel users, one for Google Docs users, and a PDF that can be printed for the folks that like to document their riding on paper.

 Shown below is an example of the log I keep for my YZ250.